Welcome To Purgatory: Renamed Dark Ascension

 2015

-This was the official website of the film, Welcome To Purgatory, until 2015 when announcement on Twitter changed the whole game.
+This was the official website of the film, Welcome To Purgatory, until 2015 when an announcement on Twitter changed the whole game.
 The site's domain registration was not renewed and a new official website for the renamed movie was created:www.darkascensionmovie.com/

 Welcome To Purgatory The Movie 13 May 2015